At the center of our being there exists the energy of our soul that is forever wanting and needing to be expressed through us.

 One of the key needs of the soul is to be known and acknowledged.
 The soul asks one thing of us: To be aware of and make decisions that are in alignment with our own unique blueprint.

 The challenge for many of us is that we often define ourselves by things external to us.
-We live our lives based on other people’s values, needs and expectations rather than the needs of our own souls.
+We live our lives based on other people’s values, needs, and expectations rather than the needs of our own souls.

 People often tell me that they have no idea who they are anymore.
-Many of us have been defined by our roles as parents, spouses, partners, children, employees etc.
+Many of us have been defined by our roles as parents, spouses, partners, children, employees, etc.

 The problem is that when our roles change, which they always will, we have no idea who we are.
 As long as we define ourselves by someone or something external to us, we will experience some degree of soul hunger.

-You see what happens for all of us is that we are pulled between our souls and our subconscious beliefs that arise from our conditioning, our culture and society in general.
+You see what happens for all of us is that we are pulled between our souls and our subconscious beliefs that arise from our conditioning, our culture, and society in general.

-Triggers that cause the soul to rebel
+Triggers that cause the symptoms of “soul hunger”

 If your soul tells you that it needs to be creative and free in order to thrive, even if that means you won’t make a lot of money, and you have a subconscious belief that you’ll never be happy unless you have a certain type of job or make a certain amount of money—your soul will rebel.

-If your soul needs you to be in a relationship with someone who is growing, evolving and stepping more fully into who they’re meant to become, and your subconscious beliefs lead you to be in a relationship for security and comfort—your soul will rebel.
+If your soul needs you to be in a relationship with someone who is growing, evolving, and stepping more fully into who they’re meant to become, and your subconscious beliefs lead you to be in a relationship for security and comfort—your soul will rebel.

 If your soul needs you to embrace and honor all your feelings, and your subconscious belief gives you the message that you’re just meant to be happy and positive all the time—your soul will rebel.